Coronavirus latest: Germany can prevent second wave of infections, health minister says | DW | 13.07.2020

 The Hong Kong Trade Development Council said the fair, set to kick off on Wednesday, will be rescheduled to a future, unspecified date.
 Three other fairs and expos in July have also been postponed.

-Hong Kong reported 38 new cases of the coronavirus on Sunday, 30 of which were local infections.
-The city has reported 1,470 cases and seven deaths since the pandemic began.
+Hong Kong reported 52 new cases of the coronavirus over the past 24 hours, 41 of which were locally transmitted.
+The city has recorded 1,521 cases and seven deaths since the pandemic began.

 The Korea Centers for Disease Control (KCDC) said that of results from the first group of 27 patients in different hospitals, nine showed improvement, 15 showed no change and three worsened after receiving the drug.